wirtnetwork/docs/docs/setup.md

 - Your system is managed with [systemd](https://en.wikipedia.org/wiki/Systemd)
 - Your WireGuard configuration should be at `/etc/wireguard/server.conf`.
 If you deviate from this, you have to change this in the `wireguard-restarter` and add the `CONFIG_PATH` environment variable to your `wirt-adater` service.

-Having these things is the first **80%** of finishing your Wirt Bot and you should find plenty of documentation about these things on the internet.
+Having these things is the first **80%** of finishing your WirtBot and you should find plenty of documentation about these things on the internet.

 If you come across a good one, or have vast knowledge about these topics, contributions to this documentation is highly encouraged!